Verymadlibrarian/bulktranscode/README.md

 ## Requirements

 - Have `ffmpeg` in your PATH.
   - On Linux: Install the `ffmpeg` package via your package manager.
+You may need to install `qt6base` or `qt5base` if not already installed.
   - On Windows: Download and install the essential build from [FFmpeg's official site](https://www.ffmpeg.org/download.html).
 To have it in your PATH, either set the env. variables or copy `ffmpeg.exe` to `C:\Windows\System32`.

 - Install PyQt6 with `pip install pyqt6`.